Published on: 02/17/2022

 The sport of climbing has progressed and become more modern throughout the years.
 This process has resulted in new tools and devices that make rock climbing safer.
 One such tool is the stick clip.
-Beginners, in particular, can benefit from climbing with a stick clip, but they’re an essential device for athletes at all levels.
+Beginners just starting with lead climbing can especially benefit from climbing with a stick clip, but they’re an essential device for climbers at all levels.

 What is a Stick Clip?

-There are multiple ways to make a stip clip.
+There are multiple ways to make a climbing stick clip.
 When you set out to buy a stick clip, you’ll likely notice that the clips and poles are sold separately.
 This is because the clip is the more specialized piece of gear.
-Many of the poles you can buy to use with stick clips are essentially the same as your standard painter’s pole.
+Many of the poles you can buy with stick clips are essentially the same as your standard painter’s pole.

 Your average stick clip has a screw hole to attach it to the extension pole.
 The other end of the clip is, well, the clip.
 You generally use a stick clip by looping your quickdraw through the clip.
 Some models use a stiffer clip; in this case, you generally thread your rope through the clip.
 Either way, you should position the top carabiner of your quickdraw at the end of the clip.